 A brand new KS2 building was opened in April 2015 with 8 brand new classrooms.

 Key Stage 1:

 Key Stage 2:

-Children who are not in their classroom by 9.00am will be marked as late.
+Children who are not in their classroom by 9.00 am will be marked as late.
 For security and Health and Safety reasons we ask parents to bring and meet their children at the classroom doors.
-Parents of Year 5 and 6 pupils are asked to wait for their children at the bottom of the MUGA steps.
+Parents of pupils in the upper building meet their children outside the building, standing behind the walkway cover.

 Staff are always willing to discuss your child with you, however this can be very difficult at the beginning of the day when staff are welcoming pupils into school.
 Please arrange convenient times with staff if you have something you wish to discuss.